lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 }
 ```

+*Status 202:*

 If you receive a **202** from your request, it means that you didn't do the request properly to get the hint.

+To get the hint you might have to do the request with the same movements, but change your request slightly:

+* Another method instead of GET
+* Add some query param
+* Add a custom header
+* Send something in the body

+Or a combination of two or more.

+*Status 200:*

 When you succeed getting the hint to kill the Night King you will get a status of **200**.